MicrosoftDocs/windows-powershell-docs/docset/windows/hyper-v/set-vmnetworkadaptervlan.md

 ## PARAMETERS

 ### -Access
 Specifies **Access** mode for the virtual machine network adapter.
-This parameter configures an untagged virtual port with the VLANId (port based VLAN), for this reason must be specified in conjunction with parameter **VlanId**.
+This parameter configures an untagged virtual port with the VLANId (port based VLAN), so it must be specified together with **VlanId**.

 ```yaml
 Type: SwitchParameter